Osmosis-AI/osmosis-remote-rollout-example/rollout_server/docs/TOKEN_ATTRIBUTION_GUIDE.md

-# Token Attribution Guide (Append-only Messages)
+# Token Attribution & Append-only Conversation Guide

 This guide explains the most important correctness requirement for remote rollout:
 **the message history must be append-only across turns**.

+In Traingate's remote rollout implementation, the training side is responsible for:
+- Tokenization
+- Training-time token tracking
+- Constructing the PPO `response_mask`

-In this protocol, the training side is responsible for tokenization and training-time mask construction.
-RolloutServer must maintain a stable, append-only conversation so the training side can accumulate token tracking data across multiple LLM calls.
+Because of this, RolloutServer must maintain a stable, append-only conversation so the training side can align prompt tokens across multiple LLM calls.

 ## Why append-only matters